 The EMT Course is a seven credit-hour very fast paced and labor intensive course that includes 150-180 hours of classroom, lab, and clinical/field education that can be completed in one semester.
 Upon successful completion of this course the student is eligible to take the National Registry and State Certification Examination at the basic level.
 Those who complete the course are prepared to work in an entry-level position in ambulance services and in fire divisions statewide.
 This course is the foundation course that serves as a stepping stone to full paramedic certification.

-Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses (CPE 0200 for Reading, CPE 0300 with a B or CPE 0400 with a C for writing) prior to enrolling.
+Pass ACCUPLACER Reading and Writing placement tests with scores testing out of college preparatory reading and writing or pass with a C or better college preparatory courses

 Have Basic Life Support (BLS) certification for professional CPR or enroll in EMS 1171, Basic Life Support, concurrently.